bfenetworks/bfe/README.md

 - Contributors: [CONTRIBUTORS](CONTRIBUTORS.md)

 ## Communication
-- BFE community on Slack: [Sign up](https://join.slack.com/t/bfe-networks/shared_invite/zt-cn04xsqr-j7LDFmPkCuCZ39OLcHlMBA) and join channels on topics that interest you.
+- BFE community on Slack: [Sign up](https://slack.cncf.io/) CNCF Slack and join bfe channel.
 - BFE developer group on WeChat: [Send a request mail](mailto:yangsijie@baidu.com) with your WeChat ID and a contribution you've made to BFE(such as a PR/Issue).
 We will invite you right away.

 ## License